Nick D'Virgilio: Spock's Beard (1992–2011, 2017–2018)

-After guesting on three tracks on Big Big Train's 2007 album The Difference Machine, he was billed as a "permanent guest" on The Underfall Yard (2009) and subsequently joined the band as a full member, appearing on the 2010 EP Far Skies Deep Time, English Electric Part One (2012), English Electric Part Two (2013), the Wassail EP (2015), and most recently Folklore (2016), Grimspound (2017), The Second Brightest Star (2017) and Grand Tour (2019).

 On July 26, 2011, D'Virgilio released a solo EP called Pieces.
 He performed a show in Quebec City, Canada performing the EP in its entirety with local musicians on the day of the album release.

 On November 18, 2011, D'Virgilio announced that he had left Spock's Beard, because of his work with Cirque du Soleil, "It is very hard for me to write this, but as all good things come to an end at sometime or another, unfortunately I have to tell you all that my time with Spock's Beard has come to a close."